fergus3000/pgx_experiments/agg_summary_stats/readme.md

 # agg_summary_stats
-Trying to create my own aggregate pgx function to obtain the Avg,Min,Max,Count for an aggregate as an array.
-Project is based on the tdci_aggregate example, and is not complete yet.
+Trying to create my own aggregate pgx function to obtain the Sum,Min,Max,Count for an aggregate as an array.
+Project is based on the max_timed example, and is usable but incomplete.

 So far, it creates a summary stats aggregate that handles int32s, and returns Jsonb containing min, max, sum, count.

 Usage:
 Build and run the project with:

 `cargo pgx run pg13 --release`

 Then within the psql prompt setup some data: